 Michlalah is open from when the students arrive in Elul until they depart in June, without exception.
 Meals are provided whenever school is in session.
 Students can receive Shabbos meals when school is in session.

 There is a nightly curfew for which students sign in.
 Students must sign out for Shabbos, with family name, address and land-line telephone number of their hosts.

 Michlalah’s campus is walled and fenced with round-the –clock security guards.
 Students are given appropriate direction regarding travel and off-limit areas according to the situation.
 Text messaging keeps them informed of any emergencies.
 Parents are e-mailed according to need.

-Michlalah was founded 50 years ago by Rav Dr. Yehudah Copperman zT”L, a pioneer in women’s Torah education.
-Its campus is located in the Bayit Vagan.
+Michlalah was founded 56 years ago by Rav Dr. Yehudah Copperman zT”L, a pioneer in women’s Torah education.
+Its campus is located in the Bayit Vagan neighborhood of Jerusalem.
 The College has over 2400 students, mainly Israeli, studying in its accredited degree-granting programs.

 Michlalah is a Yeshiva University S. Daniel Abraham Israel Program School.
 Michlalah is accredited by the Council of Higher Education of the State of Israel.
 It participates in joint programs with Touro College and the Hebrew Theological College, among others.